-The President has the meeting vote first on the sub-amendment, then on the amendment, and lastly on the main motion, regardless of whether the sub-amendment or amendment is carried or defeated.
+The President has the meeting vote first on the sub-amendment, then on the amendment, and lastly on the main motion, regardless of whether the sub-amendment or amendment is carried or defeated a) Each regular main motion may give rise to more than one amendment and more than one sub-amendment.
+There cannot, however, be more than one amendment at a time before the convention.